nnao45/baketsu/README.md

-# baketsu
+# baketsu :inbox_tray:
 this is received byte stream, and do anything(toooooooooooooooooo :bullettrain_side: speedy:exclamation:).
+baketsu means, bucket in japanese.
 # What to do ?
 ## default
 - [x] receive stdin.